STFleming/EmSys_dotDevice/README.md

 ![](imgs/Banner.svg)

 ### Communicating with your device
-Commands are sent to your dotDevice from your ESP32 via WebSockets to the central EmSys Lab server.
-The address of the EmSys Lab server is ```ws://192.168.1.2:1234``` Please refer to the [Lab1 handout](https://github.com/STFleming/EmSys_Lab1) for how to establish the websocket connection.
+Commands are sent to your dotDevice from your ESP32 via WebSockets, using the dotDevice.h header file, to the central EmSys Lab server.
+The address of the EmSys Lab server is ```ws://ec2-52-15-138-171.us-east-2.compute.amazonaws.com:1234```.

 The command format is a JSON formatted string with the following format:
 ```